Sania Mirza: 2022: French Open third round, three WTA 1000 semifinals, back to top 25

 She reached the semifinals at the WTA 1000 Qatar Open and the Italian Open as well as the French Open third round, partnering Lucie Hradecká.

 At the Canadian Open, she reached the quarterfinals of a WTA 1000 level partnering Madison Keys where they defeated top seeds Elise Mertens and Veronika Kudermetova.
-Next they defeated Sofia Kenin and Yulia Putintseva to reach the semifinals.
+Next, they defeated Sofia Kenin and Yulia Putintseva to reach the semifinals.

 2023: Retirement

-On 7 January, she announced her retirement after her last tournament in February at the WTA Dubai Championships.
+On 7 January, she announced she would retire after her last tournament at the Dubai Championships, in February.
 Mirza started the season at Adelaide International with Anna Danilina where they lost to top seeds Storm Hunter and Barbora Krejčíková in three sets.

 At the Australian Open, she and Danilina entered as the eighth seeds.
-They defeated Bernarda Pera and Dalma Gálfi in first round in straight sets but they lost in second round to Anhelina Kalinina and Alison Van Uytvanck in three sets.
-The second round match became Mirza's last women's doubles match at a Grand Slam.
+They defeated Bernarda Pera and Dalma Gálfi in first round in straight sets but they lost in the second to Anhelina Kalinina and Alison Van Uytvanck in three sets.
+The second-round match became Mirza's last women's doubles match at a major.
 In the mixed doubles, partnering with Rohan Bopanna, Mirza advanced to the final.

-At the 2023 Dubai Tennis Championships she partnered Madison Keys for her last tournament of her career.
+At Dubai, she partnered Madison Keys for the last tournament of her career.